 We also work with policymakers to make sure our research addresses their most pressing issues and to help them create policies and programs based on the best available evidence.
 To date we’ve run over 750 randomized evaluations in 51 countries across agriculture, education, financial inclusion, health, governance, peace & recovery, small & medium enterprises, and social protection.
 This research has informed hundreds of successful programs that now impact millions of individuals worldwide.

-Dean is Professor of Economics and Finance at Northwestern University's Kellogg School of Management and Co-Director of the Buffett Institute's Global Poverty Research Lab.
+Dean is a Professor of Economics and Finance at Northwestern University's Kellogg School of Management and Co-Director of the Buffett Institute's Global Poverty Research Lab.
 He is the Founder of Innovations for Poverty Action and Co-Founder (with Elijah Goldberg) of ImpactMatters.
-He is a graduate of the University of Chicago's Harris Graduate School of Public Policy and Graduate School of Business and received his Ph.D in 2002 from the Massachusetts Institute of Technology.
-Recipient of the National Science Foundation CAREER Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Alfred P. Sloan Research Fellowship.
-In addition, he is on the Executive Committee of the Board of Directors of the Abdul Latif Jameel Poverty Action Lab and the Bureau for Research and Economic Analysis of Development.
+He is a graduate of the University of Chicago's Harris Graduate School of Public Policy and Graduate School of Business, and received his Ph.D in 2002 from the Massachusetts Institute of Technology.
+Dean is a recipient of the National Science Foundation CAREER Award, the Presidential Early Career Award for Scientists and Engineers (PECASE), and the Alfred P. Sloan Research Fellowship.
+In addition, he is on the Executive Committee of the Board of Directors of the Abdul Latif Jameel Poverty Action Lab (J-PAL).

 For high resolution versions of the images above, click on the image.
 Photo credits: Michael Marsland/Yale University.